hsf-training/hsf-training-pytest-webpage/_episodes/02-assertions_exeptions.md

 > 3. Use the mean function in three different ways, so that you cause each
 > exceptional case.
 {: .callout}
-Exceptions have the advantage of being simple to include and powerfully helpful to the user.
-However, not all behaviors can or should be found with runtime exceptions.
-Most behaviors should be validated with unit tests.